department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 senior reviewer: Lowercase.
 Person who reviews Higher-Level Reviews.
 (As opposed to a reviewer, who reviews Supplemental Claims.)

 service connected: Hyphenate when modifying a noun.
-Otherwise, do not hyphenate.
+Otherwise, don't hyphenate.
   - **Like this (modifying a noun):** A Veteran with a service-connected disability may be eligible for additional health care benefits.

   - **Like this (not modifying a noun):** The disability is considered service connected.